João de Sande Magalhães Mexia Ayres de Campos, 2nd Count of Ameal: Early life and marriage

 João Ayres de Campos was born in Coimbra, the eldest son of João Maria Correia Ayres de Campos and his wife Maria Amélia de Sande Mexia Vieira da Mota, niece and sole heir of Carlos Pinto Vieira da Mota, 1st Count of Juncal.
 He was granted the courtesy title Viscount of Ameal (Portuguese: Visconde do Ameal) by Carlos I of Portugal in 1901, at the age of 23, upon his father's accession to the peerage as Count of Ameal.
 These titles were confirmed by king Manuel II in exile in 1920.
-He would succeed in the comital title at his father's death in 1920.
+He succeeded to the comital title at his father's death in 1920.

-On 21 November 1901 he married Maria Benedita Falcão Barbosa de Azevedo e Bourbon, issued from a prominent Bragan family and sister of the 2nd Count of Azevedo.
+On 21 November 1901 he married Maria Benedita Falcão Barbosa de Azevedo e Bourbon, of a prominent Bragan family, and sister of the 2nd Count of Azevedo.